-New Zealand and Germany have long enjoyed healthy relationships in trade, commerce, international affairs, science, and cultural exchange.
+New Zealand and Germany have long enjoyed healthy relationships in trade, commerce, international affairs, scientific, and cultural exchange.
 German citizens who wish to enjoy everything New Zealand has to offer are required to carry a valid NZeTA, starting October 1st, 2019.

 It is mandatory for German citizens, as all other visa-exempt nationals, to obtain an electronic travel authorization before departure from their home country.
 The NZeTA, Electronic Travel Authority, will allow German passport holders to spend up to 90 consecutive days in NZ for tourism purposes.